(the short version)

 However, seven Broadway shows and many regional credits later, Leah has to admit she has done reasonably well.
 She last appeared on Broadway in the acclaimed revival of Follies as Young Heidi, and, more recently, traveled to Paris to sing the West Side Story Suite for New York City Ballet.
 She has been seen on TV as a sassy nun in NBC’s The Sound of Music Live, and at Madison Square Garden performing with Phish in their New Years Eve concert (twice!).
 She has been heard in numerous commercial jingles, including singing “Mm Mm Good!” for Campbell’s Soup.
 All in all, not a boring life.

-Leah lives in Manhattan with her husband Matty D Stuart, actor and DJ extraordinaire, and her genius baby girl, Penelope.
-In addition to work, she enjoys running in Central Park, reading the latest great novels and then making her friends read them, watching too many TV shows, eating sushi, and staring longingly at puppies in pet store windows.
+Leah lives in New Jersey with her husband Matty D Stuart, actor and DJ extraordinaire, and her genius toddler, Penelope.
+In addition to work, she enjoys reading the latest great novels and then making her friends read them, watching too many TV shows, eating sushi, and staring longingly at puppies in pet store windows.